ICAEW.com works better with JavaScript enabled.

 Timeline

-The consultation will be open for a period of twelve weeks, closing on 5 September 2025.
+The consultation was opened for a period of twelve weeks, it closed on 5 September 2025.

 Next steps

-The JIC recognises that whilst these are extensive modifications, they are, however, only proposed changes.
+The JIC is grateful for your consultation responses and is now considering the feedback it has received.
 There is no intention to amend the SIP without careful consideration of the responses received and any plan to introduce changes will take into account any continuing challenges faced by the insolvency profession.
+More information will be published once any proposed changes are finalised including any amendments that have been made as a result of your comments.

 The proposed revised SIP 14 will apply in England and Wales, Scotland and Northern Ireland and will replace the individual SIP 14s which apply in each jurisdiction.